-Completely renovated in 2008, the spruce and cedar building was conceived in the 1950s and completed in 1965.
-Huge boulders elevate the foundation and serve as the base for a rock garden, and a stone arch beneath the building provides a dramatic backdrop.
+The spruce and cedar Circus Building was conceived in the 1950s, completed in 1965, and completely renovated in 2008.
+Huge boulders elevate the foundation and serve as the base for a rock garden.
+A stone arch allows visitors to go inside, outside, and under this unique building.